lionelclement/Elvex/README.md

 - Modifications must be released under the same license when the software is distributed.
 A similar or a related license must be used
 - Changes made to the code must be documented

-The license shall cover **Elvex** software and the included data except LeFFF which is under another license.

-The language of **Elvex** is not under licence (it belongs to the public domain), so the data you will write (new grammars, new lexicons) are not part of **Elvex**, it is under another license.
+The language of **Elvex** formalism is not under licence (it belongs to the public domain), so the data you will write (new grammars, new lexicons) are not part of **Elvex**, it is under another license.

 **Elvex** language
 =====